mralph-rh/idmRHLab/README.md

 Author Information
 ------------------

-Mike Ralph is a Senior Technical Account Manager for NAPS.
+Mike Ralph is a Principal Technical Account Manager for NAPS.